NugasDSL/top/README.md

 #### Server CLI
 Command | Description
 --------|------------
-help | prints the CLI description init | initiates the server including its bft-SMaRt sub-platform serve| starts serving clients requests stop | stops serving client requests and stops participating the algorithm quit | exit the CLI
+help | print the CLI description init | initiate the server including its bft-SMaRt sub-platform serve| start serving clients requests stop | stop serving client requests and stop participating the algorithm quit | exit the CLI
 ### Deploy a Client
 You can deploy your own client using the IDL we defined in Toy.
 We also created a simple client in